 What to include in the degrees list

-- Academic degrees below the master’s level are usually excluded unless they are the highest degree held by the author.
-You may also include specialized degrees, licenses, certifications, and credentials below the master’s level.
+- Academic degrees below the master’s level are usually excluded unless they are the highest degree held.

-- Bachelor's degrees can also be included if they are in a field unrelated to the higher degrees.
-For example, if an author reports BPharm and MPH as their degrees, both may be included.
+Bachelor’s degrees may be listed if they are in a field unrelated to the author’s higher degree.

 What not to include in the degrees list